Examples of CPP after age 60 but still working

-Working after you turn age 60 can increase your CPP retirement pension calculation significantly, or it can have no effect at all.
+Working after you turn age 60 can increase your CPP retirement pension calculation significantly, or it can have virtually no effect at all (except for the “enhanced CPP” portion).
 It all depends on your individual record of pensionable earnings from age 18 to age 60.

 To calculate how it will affect you individually, a good starting point would be to obtain a copy of your CPP statement of contributions (SOC).